thomasdunlap/dsp-metis/04-git.md

 # Using Git at Command Line

+### Key commands

+* `git status`: see the status of the workspace, index, and what branch you're on
+* `git add`: add files to the index (commit staging area)
+* `git commit`: take a snapshot of the project, committing the files in the index
+* `git checkout`: switch to a different branch (use the `-b` option to switch to a new branch)
+* `git branch`: list the branches
+* `git reset`: rollback to a previous commit
+* `git push`: push up the changes in a local repository to a remote repository
+* `git pull`: pull down the changes from a remote repository to the local repository
+* `git clone`: copy a remote repository to the local machine

 ## :boom: Git 10-minute Video :boom:

 **Watch this [10-minute video, *Getting Started with Git*](https://vimeo.com/178481263?mc_cid=06d951b22e&mc_eid=[UNIQID]), which covers all the steps below.**
 The [list of commands used in the video](/resources/git_video_history.md) are available.

 Before you start, please take 15 minutes to [Try Git](https://try.github.io/levels/1/challenges/1).
 It does a great job at explaining the basic concepts, which we will be using for this part of the pre-work.

 ---